RaylaValdez/Starboard/README.md

 - Due to Starboard not hooking or reading any memory from Star Citizen, mobiglass detection isn't solid.
 - The main Developer (me) is VERY dumb.
+- Starboard does not close itself when the game closes.

 ---